 Core Calabro will sneak into the kitchen to interview chefs and aspiring chefs skilled at enhancing the best of Calabria.

 We will see how tradition is mixing with ideas from other cultures.

-In our investigations and in the documentaries we will propose – they are fundamental steps to approach regional gastronomy – it will be understood how many typical dishes were recently invented.
+In our documentaries we will propose – they are fundamental steps to approach regional gastronomy – it will be understood how many typical dishes were recently invented.

 They were conceived between 1800 and 1900, so they are not a millennial legacy dating back to the Greek colonies.

 This is the age of food mania.

 We are overwhelmed by TV programs, YouTube channels, paper inserts and blogs focused on cooking and chef shows (there are some of them very skilled, which we will not fail to mention).

 Our ambition is to give the audience a substantial guide to the history of products and producers.